 The museum is also home to the “Royal Mummy Room” where a number of mummies of Egyptian pharaohs are on display – take a close look at how well the corpses are preserved, some even still have their hair, teeth and nails.
 Also pay attention to the intricate linen wrapping around the mummies.
 Entry into the Mummy Room costs an extra 180 LE and photos are not allowed inside.

 Other exhibits worth seeing in the Egyptian Museum include the Yuya and Thuya mummies and their tombs (they were King Tut’s great grandparents), a replica of the Rosetta Stone and the animal mummies.
 If you want to take photos in the general exhibit areas, you will need to pay an extra 50 LE for a camera ticket – hang onto this ticket as it will be checked.

-The Egyptian collection will be moved to a new, state-of-the-art building in 2020.
+The Egyptian collection and King Tutankhamun’s treasures are planned to be moved to a new, state-of-the-art building set to open in late 2023.

 You might also like: 6 Incredible Things to Do in Luxor, the City of Palaces in Egypt or my 1 Week Egypt Itinerary for First Time Visitors